 At The Laurel Academy we strive for every student to attain 100% attendance.
 From September 2016, in line with the Government and Local Authority Guidelines, we expect all our students to achieve a minimum of 97% attendance.

-All Students are expected to arrive on time at the Academy, ready for lessons, which begin as follows: -
+All Students are expected to arrive on time at the Academy, ready for lessons, at 8:15am.

 Any student who arrives in late into the academy will be marked as late and will receive a C4 Late detention.

 Attendance percentages are not like examination results: an attendance percentage needs to be in the high nineties before it can be considered good.
 Consider the following examples: –